hahnec/marp-recipes/marp_recipes.md

 .. with some text below

-- a bullet point is initiated by single hypen `-`
+- a bullet point is initiated by single hyphen `-`
 <!-- paginate: true -->
 - page numbers on the lower right are globally activated using `<!-- paginate: true -->`

-- page breaks are caused by triple hypen `---`
+- page breaks are caused by triple hyphen `---`

 ---